Procedures for Brain Autopsy in Prion Diseases

 A Prion Tissue Kit may be purchased from the website of Berlin Packaging.
 Please use part number HMS-69255.
 The kit includes a separate box for fixed and frozen tissue, along with all required forms and labels.

-If the above procedure for freezing half of the brain cannot be followed, at the very minimum, a coronal section of the cerebral hemisphere containing the thalamus (i.e., a slice containing the mammillary bodies) and 1-5 gram samples of brain tissue from the frontal and occipital lobes, the cerebellum, and the brain stem must be obtained and frozen while the remaining brain is fixed as above.
+If the above procedure for freezing half of the brain cannot be followed, at the very minimum, a coronal section of the cerebral hemisphere containing the Thalamus (i.e., a slice containing the mammillary bodies) and 1-5 gram samples of brain tissue from the frontal and occipital lobes, the cerebellum, and the brain stem must be obtained and frozen while the remaining brain is fixed as above.

 IMPORTANT NOTICE: The NPDPSC requires that a Testing and Reporting form be signed before the prion protein gene sequencing results can be reported.
 Please submit a Testing and Reporting form with blood, frozen brain biopsy tissue, or frozen brain autopsy tissue.

-In order to provide effective surveillance for CJD and other prion diseases, we strongly recommend that an effort be made to have an autopsy performed in all suspected cases of prion disease.
+In order to provide effective surveillance for CJD and other prion diseases, we strongly recommend that an effort be made to have an autopsy performed on all suspected cases of prion disease.
 We are available to coordinate autopsies, and all of our services are provided free of charge.
 Please contact one of our Autopsy Coordinators at 216.368.0587 for more information.